kodeFant/driftercode.com/content/blog/ihp-with-elm/index.md

 ## Create a new IHP Project

-If you haven't used IHP before, make sure you have it installed.
+If you haven't installed IHP already, make sure you do.
 [It's surprisingly easy to get going](https://ihp.digitallyinduced.com/Guide/installation.html).

 Start a fresh IHP project for this tutorial.
 Luckily, it couldn't be easier as soon as IHP is properly installed.